NSHipster/articles/2020-04-13-contact-tracing.md

 and uses
 [<abbr title="HMAC-based Extract-and-Expand Key Derivation Function">HKDF</abbr>][rfc5869]
 to derive a 16-byte <dfn>Daily Tracing Key</dfn>.
-These keys are uploaded to a central health authority for future reference
-(more on that in a moment).
+These keys stay on the device, unless you consent to share them.

 Every 15 minutes,
 the device takes the Daily Tracing Key and